SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Option 2 - Import Project

-We really want you to see some of things related to stylizing you can do with SAP Build Apps.
-But we understand that stylizing a UI may be tedious for some people.

-If you really want, you can skip doing the stylizing and instead import the project already stylized.
+You can skip doing the stylizing and instead import the project already stylized.
 If you want to take this route, do the following:

 1. Download the file [`Sales-Order-Trigger.zip.gpg`](https://github.com/sap-tutorials/sap-build-apps/raw/main/tutorials/build-apps-workflow-trigger/Sales-Order-Trigger.zip.gpg).